 The NCI Annual Plan and Budget Proposal

-Commonly called the Bypass Budget, this document is sent to the President and Congress for each fiscal year to inform them of the NCI’s best professional judgment on the funding needed to make the most rapid progress against cancer.
-CRS convenes internal stakeholders, gathers ideas, builds a vision, and composes the plan.
-CRS collaborates with OBF, OGCR, and OCPL to formulate a budget and communicate the plan to the public.
+Commonly called the Bypass Budget, this planning, budget, and policy document is sent to the President and Congress each fiscal year to inform them of the NCI’s best professional judgment on the funding needed to make the most rapid progress against cancer.
+CRS convenes stakeholders from across NCI to gather ideas and build a vision in order to compose the plan.
+CRS collaborates with OBF, OGCR, and OCPL to formulate a budget and communicate the plan.

 Cancer Research Health Disparities

 The CRS works across the NCI Divisions, Offices, and Centers to identify scientific research opportunities and coordinate initiatives to reduce cancer health disparities through basic and applied research.
 This work facilitates the identification of which groups of people may be more or less likely to develop cancer, experience cancer-related health problems, or die from cancer than other groups of people.